-Requesting the University Police, New York State Police, Oswego Police and Oswego County Sheriff Emergency Response Teams
+Requesting the New York State Police, Oswego Police and Oswego County Sheriff Emergency Response Teams

-- The University Police maintains a specialized police team called the Advanced Tactical Unit (ATU).
-This team consists of a fully trained Emergency Services Unit. - University Police Incident Commanders will request the ATU for all situations involving barricaded subjects, hostage situations, active shooters, and other high-risk situations that are beyond the capability of the University Police to effectively resolve. - A request for the ATU may be made by an University Police Incident Commander with clearance from the Chief of Police or a designated command officer in his/her absence.
-The request for the ATU will be transmitted through the University Police Communications Center.
+- University Police Incident Commanders will request an emergency response team for all situations involving barricaded subjects, hostage situations, active shooters, and other high-risk situations that are beyond the capability of the University Police to effectively resolve. - A request for an emergency response team may be made by an University Police Incident Commander with clearance from the Chief of Police or a designated command officer in his/her absence.
+The request for the an emergency response team will be transmitted through the University Police Communications Center.